Wilberforce (NSW)

 Table Chart PROFILE FAQ

-Wilberforce has a balanced workforce with both white and blue collar jobs.
-Notably, the construction sector is prominent.
-The unemployment rate in Wilberforce was 4.9%, according to AreaSearch's statistical area data aggregation.
+Wilberforce has a balanced workforce with representation across white and blue collar jobs.
+The construction sector is prominent.
+As of December 2025, the unemployment rate was 5.5%.

-Wilberforce specializes in construction with an employment share 2.4 times the regional level but has a lower representation in professional & technical jobs at 4.4% compared to Greater Sydney's 11.5%.
-The area may have limited local employment opportunities as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, labour force increased by 0.1% while employment declined by 0.6%, leading to a rise in unemployment rate by 0.6 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Wilberforce's employment should increase by 5.9% over five years and 12.1% over ten years based on industry-specific projections applied to the local employment mix.
+Wilberforce has a strong specialization in construction with an employment share of 2.4 times the regional level.
+Conversely, professional & technical services show lower representation at 4.4% compared to the regional average of 11.5%.
+The area appears to offer limited local employment opportunities based on Census data comparing working population and resident population.
+Between December 2024 and December 2025, labour force levels decreased by 0.8% in Wilberforce, with a 2.2% decline in employment leading to an increase of 1.4 percentage points in the unemployment rate.
+In contrast, Greater Sydney saw employment growth of 2.2% and labour force growth of 2.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Wilberforce.
+Over five years, national employment is forecast to expand by 6.6%, and over ten years, it is projected to increase by 13.7%.
+Applying these projections to Wilberforce's employment mix indicates local employment should increase by approximately 5.9% over five years and 12.1% over ten years.

 Frequently Asked Questions - Employment